evanx/webserva/README.md

 This reflects our strategic vision to build a public utility, using our cost-free resources, namely myself.
 Incidently, we intend to use multiple 64GB servers that cost $80 a month, to accomodate thousands of free accounts, e.g. for Indie developers.
 The more free accounts we have, the happier I'll be, that my efforts are not in vain.

+#### Why would a developer use an indie service which might become abandonware?

+That is a very good question.
+I guess it would have to be compelling for a specific niche, e.g. Telegram bots.

+An important guarantee is that WebServa.com is all built with opensource software, including our Node server, that anyone can run themselves.

+Another guarantee is that you can do data dumps, activate HTTP redirects etc, to facilitate data migration at any time to yourselves or other providers that might exist.
+Further that we would support competitive providers, in the consumers' interest.

+Incidently, as it happens we intend to build a basic bot platform on WebServa in the coming months, i.e. a bot to deploy serverless bots which use a serverless database, which is itself managed via a bot :)

 #### What about higher volume usage?